robin7g/pi6502/README.md

 A part of the objective of this project was to see if the Pi can operate fast enough to run the memory bus and create a 4.7 MHz clock.
 To do this you have to memory map the GPIOs and a few other tricks to save time.
 I used a 6502 to prototype this while I wait for my Pi86 board to arrive.
 I'll post a video of the Apple 1 working soon.

+ Raspberry Pi Zero W2  Max Attained Clock **1.7 MHz** Raspberry Pi 4 (4GB) Max Attained Clock **2.6 MHz**

+These results are pretty good considering the Rockwell 6502 I am using is only rated to 1 MHz.
+I have ordered some Western Design Centre W65C02S6TPG-14 which are rated up to 8 MHz at 3.3v

 ## Pi6502 Schematic